 Some of the resuscitation equipment below is only recommended for those medics who are competent in its use.
 It is up to each individual to act within their own clinical competence and professional training.
-Various ET tubes

 - Laryngoscope

-- Stethoscope
+- Stethoscope Various

+- ET tubes

 - Sphygmomanometer

 - Various needles, syringes in addition to those in drug box

 - Adrenalin 1:10,000 plus additional 1:1000 or epipen (in addition to the adrenalin in the drug box)

-- Suture Kit (dressing pack, normal saline irrigation sachets, toothed forceps, suture holder, scissors plus suture materials).
-Should be present at every game and all medics ready to stitch as required at any point throughout a game.

 - Eye irrigation materials Fluorescin Drops, saline irrigation, Chloramphericol ointment/drops, Eye pad & tape.

 - Anti-inflammatories (tablets/IM)

 - Painkillers (check WADA Prohibited List) [tablets & IM]

 - Anti-emetics

 - Anti-fungals

 - Antibiotics (various)

 - Medipreps

 - Gauze swabs

 - Scissors

-- Jelly Babies/Lucozade tablets
+- Jelly Babies/Lucozade tablets for hypoglycaemic events